milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Your activity and information you provide:
-Public content you or others create or share, like posts, comments or audio on Meta Products Interactions with AI at Meta and related metadata.
-For example, information you or others exchange with AI at Meta like content and messages.
+Public content you or others create or share, like posts, comments or audio on Meta Products Interactions with our features that are part of AI at Meta and related metadata.
+For example, information like content and messages you or others exchange with these features.

-Information from partners, vendors and third parties Promoting safety, integrity and security
-Why and how we process your information:
+Information from partners, vendors and third parties Promoting safety, integrity and security on and across the Meta Products Why and how we process your information:
-Promoting safety, integrity and security on and across the Meta Products: The Meta Products are designed to research and help ensure the safety, integrity and security of those services and those people who enjoy them, on and off Meta Products.
+The Meta Products are designed to research and help ensure the safety, integrity and security of those services and those people who enjoy them, on and off Meta Products.
 We process information we have associated with you and apply automated processing techniques and, in some instances, conduct manual (human) review to:
-Verify accounts and activity,
+Verify accounts and activity
 Find and address violations of our terms or policies.
-In some cases, the decisions we make about violations are reviewed by the Oversight Board, Investigate suspicious activity,
+In some cases, the decisions we make about violations are reviewed by the Oversight Board
+Investigate suspicious activity
-Detect, prevent and combat harmful or unlawful behavior, such as to review and, in some cases, remove content reported to us, Identify and combat disparities and racial bias against historically marginalized communities, Protect the life, physical or mental health, well-being or integrity of our users or others, Detect and prevent spam, other security matters and other bad experiences, Detect and stop threats to our personnel and property, and Maintain the integrity of our Products.
+Detect, prevent and combat harmful or unlawful behavior, such as to review and, in some cases, remove content reported to us Identify and combat disparities and racial bias against historically marginalized communities Protect the life, physical or mental health, well-being or integrity of our users or others Detect and prevent spam, other security matters and other bad experiences Detect and stop threats to our personnel and property Maintain the integrity of our Products
 For more information on safety, integrity and security generally on Meta Products, visit the Facebook Security Help Center and Instagram Security Tips.
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 Your activity and information you provide: